-EDL 5300 Supervision for Evaluation and School Improvement

-EDL 5400 The Principalship

-EDL 5500 Financial Resources for Public Schools

-EDL 5600 Human Resources for Professional Development

-EDL 5700 Ethics and School Law

-EDL 5800 School Community Relations

-EDL 6200 Internship in School Administration

-EDUC 5010 Educational Research and Evaluation

-EDCI 5020 Curriculum Development for School Improvement

-EDCI 5030 Instructional Improvement and Assessment

-EDUC 5850 Action Research for School Improvement
+- EDL 5300 Supervision for Evaluation and School Improvement - EDL 5400 The Principalship - EDL 5500 Financial Resources for Public Schools - EDL 5600 Human Resources for Professional Development - EDL 5700 Ethics and School Law - EDL 5800 School Community Relations - EDL 6200 Internship in School Administration - EDUC 5010 Educational Research and Evaluation - EDCI 5020 Curriculum Development for School Improvement - EDCI 5030 Instructional Improvement and Assessment - EDUC 5850 Action Research for School Improvement

-Departmental Student Learning Goal Program Student Learning Outcome Demonstrate discipline-specific content Students demonstrate content knowledge. knowledge with passage of the School (SPA #1, Praxis II) Leaders Licensure Assessment (SLLA)
+Departmental Student Learning Goal Program Student Learning Outcome Demonstrate discipline-specific content Students demonstrate content knowledge. knowledge with passage of the School (SPA #1, Praxis II) Leaders Licensure Assessment (SLLA).

 Prior to enrollment in EDL 6200, Internship in School Administration, students must pass the SLLA.
 Passage of the SLLA is required for licensure in educational administration by the Louisiana State Department of Education.
-This exam is produced by ETS and reflects the most current research on professional judgment and experience of educators across the country.
+This exam is produced by Educational Testing Services (ETS) and reflects the most current research on professional judgment and experience of educators across the country.
 It is based on both national job analysis studies and a set of standards for school leaders identified by the Interstate School Leaders Licensure Consortium (ISLLC).
+ETS will transition from those standards to the National Educational Leadership Preparation (NELP) standards for future SLLA exams.
 The benchmark performance is that at least 90% of first-time test takers will earn a passing score of 166 - the minimum requirement for Louisiana - or above.

-2016-2017: Target met with 95.8% of 24 examinees scoring 160 or above.
-2017-2018: Target met with 96.6% of 29 examinees scoring 160 or above.
+2017-2018: Target met with 96.6% of 29 examinees scoring 166 or above.
+2018-2019: Target met with 90.0% of 19 examinees scoring 166 or above.

-In 2016-2017, the target of 90% was met as 95.8% of students were able to successfully pass the SLLA on their first attempt, thus demonstrating students gained discipline-specific content knowledge while completing the coursework prescribed in the Educational Leadership (EDL) program.
+In 2018-2019, the target of 90.0% was met as 90.0% of students were able to successfully pass the SLLA on their first attempt, thus demonstrating students gained discipline-specific content knowledge while completing the coursework prescribed in the Educational Leadership (EDL) program.
 These results arise from a focus on the ISLLC standards in the EDL program mapped out above.
-The analysis of the 95.8% student achievement for this SLO confirms that candidates are prepared for the licensure exam, able to demonstrate competency with content knowledge, though there is room for improvement.
-The plan of action was to continue support for candidates to prepare for the licensure exam.
+The analysis of the 90.0% student achievement for this SLO confirms that candidates are prepared for the licensure exam, able to demonstrate competency with content knowledge, though there is room for improvement.
+The plan of action is to continue support for candidates to prepare for the licensure exam.
 With the objective of supporting future test takers, a group of students in EDL 6200 was asked about which aspect(s) of their previous classes contributed the most to their success on the SLLA.
 The most common response was the experience they gained with the constructed response items utilized by instructors in their coursework.

-In comparison, having implemented the plan of action from 2016-2017 to continue support for candidates to prepare for the licensure exam, the target of 90% of first-time test takers passing the SLLA was met in 2017-2018.
-Furthermore, the percentage of those who passed increased from 95.8% to 96.6%.
-The analysis reflects improvement in student learning as a result of a focus on the ISLLC standards and utilizing constructed response items in courses in the EDL program.
+In comparison, having implemented the plan of action from 2017-2018 to continue support for candidates to prepare for the licensure exam, the target of 90% of first-time test takers passing the SLLA was met in 2018-2019.
+The percentage of those who passed decreased from 96.6% to 90.0%.
+The analysis reflects that the standard for student achievement, as a result of a focus on the ISLLC standards and utilizing constructed response items in courses in the EDL program, was met.